grafana/pyroscope/docs/sources/operators-guide/configure/about-tenant-ids.md

 ---
 aliases:
-  - /docs/mimir/latest/operators-guide/configuring/about-tenant-ids/
+  - /docs/fire/latest/operators-guide/configuring/about-tenant-ids/
 description: Learn about tenant ID restrictions.
 menuTitle: About tenant IDs
-title: About Grafana Mimir tenant IDs
+title: About Grafana Fire tenant IDs
 weight: 10
 ---

-# About Grafana Mimir tenant IDs
+# About Grafana Fire tenant IDs

-Within a Grafana Mimir cluster, the tenant ID is the unique identifier of a tenant.
+Within a Grafana Fire cluster, the tenant ID is the unique identifier of a tenant.
-For information about how Grafana Mimir components use tenant IDs, refer to [Authentication and authorization]({{< relref "../secure/authentication-and-authorization.md" >}}).
+For information about how Grafana Fire components use tenant IDs, refer to [Authentication and authorization]({{< relref "../secure/authentication-and-authorization.md" >}}).

 ## Restrictions